ThingLabsIo/ThingLabsIo.github.io/pages/workshop/esp8266/01-hello-lua-iot.md

 --
 -- LAB 01: Hello, Lua IoT!
 --
--- This program blinks an LED, it is designed for the Huzzah Feather ESP8266 module.
+-- This program blinks the on board LED, it is designed for the Huzzah Feather ESP8266 module.
 --

 -- Symbolic names for the pins
-REDLED   = 1
-GREENLED = 2
-BLUELED  = 5
+ONBOARD  = 3

 -- Number of milliseconds to leave the LED on
 STAYLIT  = 250

--- Set the GPIO pins controlling the LED to output mode.
+-- Set the GPIO pin controlling the LED to output mode. gpio.mode(ONBOARD, gpio.OUTPUT)
--- There are three pins, one each for: Red, Green, and Blue. gpio.mode(REDLED,   gpio.OUTPUT) gpio.mode(GREENLED, gpio.OUTPUT)
-gpio.mode(BLUELED,  gpio.OUTPUT)

 -- The flash_led function blinks the Green LED function flash_led()
     -- LOW turns the LED on
-    gpio.write(BLUELED, gpio.LOW)
+    gpio.write(ONBOARD, gpio.LOW)
     -- We leave the LED on for 1/4 second tmr.delay(STAYLIT)
     -- HIGH turns the LED off
-    gpio.write(BLUELED, gpio.HIGH)
+    gpio.write(ONBOARD, gpio.HIGH)
 end

 -- Creates a timer